Breens-Mbaka/Breens-Mbaka/README.md

 ```
   • 😎 I'm an Android developer and looking to solve problems
-  • Currently learning Flutter for IOS and Android development
+  • Currently undertaking the Google Africa Developer Schoralship 2021, to be a certified Android Developer
 ```

 ### :octocat: My stats